nuria-fl/radio-liberty-docs/stuff/chapter1.md

 Fades to black, ends Scene 1

-# Scene 2: the building
+## Scene 2: the building

 ### Cutscene

 Camera pans around the area.
+Radio antennas are visible on the horizon.
 Buggy is next to a half-build, abandoned building.
 There are some signs that the building has served as a shelter for someone else.
 The word LIBBY is written all through the walls.

 **SURVIVOR:**
 "Hm, doesn't look like anyone is been here for some time, but I bet I can find something useful lying around.
 I should start a fire and find some food and water, I'm running low"